Cincinnati United Soccer Club is proud to serve the different communities that come together to make one club.

 Programs Offered: U8-U18 Boys and Girls*

-Program Director: Brian Berning
+Technical Director: Brian Berning

 *includes a HS option, click here for more info